 19 Expressive Writing Prompts & Topics for Students

 - If you could describe today with one word, what word would you choose?
 Why is that your word for today?

-- The COVID-19 pandemic changed everyone’s lives very quickly.
-How did the pandemic change your life?
+- The 2020 pandemic changed everyone’s lives very quickly.
+How did it change your life?
 How does that make you feel?

 - What is the hardest part about having to stay home from school and away from your friends?
 What do you like about being with your family more often?